johan-uribe21/Portfolio/README.md

 # PortfolioProject
-A new personal project i am writting in JavaScript and Electron
+A new personal project i am writting in JavaScript and Electron.
+Will remind people to get up every twenty minutes and walk around for 8 minutes.